 You can plant your kids’ garden any time after your region is frost-free.
 Most of the smaller sunflower seeds take about two weeks to germinate, while the larger giant and mammoth seeds can take up to twenty-one days.
 So we’ve generally planted late May for early June plants.
 Encourage your kids to take on the responsibility of watering the outdoor playhouse if there isn’t enough rain and the soil is dry.

-3 — Watch this magical living kids’ fort GROW, GROW, GROW.
+3 — Watch the sunflower house GROW, GROW, GROW.

 Once you build this awesome kids’ fort, you get to watch it grow all summer (and enjoy the variety of birds who feast on the seeds in the fall!).